dusaprotocol/docs/docs/concepts/dusaV2.md

 ## Fees & voter rewards (for veDUSA)

 - **100% of protocol trading fees** are paid to **$veDUSA voters** (not LPs), based on how they voted.
-- Fees distributed at the end of an epoch correspond to the epoch’s trading activity (see timeline above).
+- Fees distributed at the end of an epoch correspond to the **previous epoch’s** trading activity (see timeline above).

 ---